DanielMorales9/tfdiv/README.md

 # tfdiv

-A library for factorization machines in [TensorFlow](https://www.tensorflow.org/).
+The following is a library for Factorization Machines in [TensorFlow](https://www.tensorflow.org/).
 The library provides standard *Classifier* and *Regression* modules, that can be extended by defining a custom `loss_function`.
 It also provides a *Ranking* module for several classifiers.
-We also provide the *Bayesian Personalized Ranking* **[2]**, which is a pairwise learning-to-rank algorithm.
+We implemented both pointwise and pairwise learning-to-rank, in particular we also provide the
+*Bayesian Personalized Ranking* **[2]**.

 ### What are Factorization Machines?